germannp/BIST-Python-Bootcamp/README.md

 Suggested Installation
 ----------------------
-1. Anaconda with Jupyter and Spyder (or another editor)
+1. Anaconda3 with Jupyter and Spyder (or another editor)
 2. The python packages NumPy, Pandas, SciPy, Matplotlib, Seaborn & Scikit-learn
 3. Git